junghao/geonet-rest/README.md

 ### Monitoring

+A state of health page is available at http:/.../soh  This will return a 500 error if any HeartBeat messages in the DB are old.

 Expvar is used to expose counters at http://.../debug/vars.
 As well as the Go memstats counters there are counters for resquests and responses e.g.,

 ```